Chronology

 March 1944

 Arrives at Keesler Air Force Base in Biloxi, Mississippi, for pilot-training program.
-Hitchhikes with pals to New Orleans.
+Hitchhikes with fellow students to New Orleans.
 Due to the enormous number of casualties in the Battle of the Bulge and the consequent need for soldiers to replace them, the pilot-training program is terminated a month later.

 April 1944